0chain/0chain/code/go/0chain.net/smartcontract/minersc/README.md

 If a node leaves blockchain (leaves Magic Block) then Miner SC unlocks all stakes of the node returning tokens to owners.

-All interests and rewards payed directly to stake holders' wallets.
+All interests and rewards are paid directly to stake holders' wallets.

-It's impossible to make a stake for a offline node (any node doesn't participate blockchain, e.g. any node not from current magic block).
+It's impossible to make a stake for an offline node (any node which doesn't participate blockchain, e.g. any node not from current magic block).
 Since, this nodes treated as offline and their tokens unlocked.
 Thus, (1) a node can't join blockchain, (2) still not join (a just started node) (3) leaves blockchain